-I had the strangest reaction the other day, and I still don’t know what to make of it.
+I had the strangest reaction the other day, hospital and I still don’t know what to make of it.
 So I thought I would share it here on the blog.

 We were driving around Fairbanks, and we came across some protestors.
 At first I didn’t know what they were protesting, but as I got closer, I saw their signs.
 They were anti-abortion protestors picketing outside a medical center.